BJA-Funded Swift Certain Fair Models

 The Summit County Adult Probation Department Offender Recidivism Reduction (SCORR) program seeks to reduce drug use and recidivism among high-risk/high-needs probationers, using SCF responses to behaviors.
 SCORR will target 30 probationers, and is informed by the experience of SCF probation pilots under the Ohio Department of Rehabilitation and Correction.

 The Ohio Department of Rehabilitation and Correction Adult Parole Authority sought to reduce recidivism by persons under its supervision, which contributes to jail and prison crowding.
 The SCF initiative included more than 400 persons on community-control supervision in four counties in which APA provides courtesy probation supervision.
 Participants were moderate or high risk, or low risk with a documented substance-abuse need.
 Each participating county employed a different sanctions mode: jail, electronic home monitoring, residential placement, and a day-reporting center.
 The day-reporting center pilot was with a randomized controlled trial, against supervision as usual.

 Oklahoma Department of Corrections (i)

-The Oklahoma Department of Corrections sought to reduce recidivism and better allocate limited substance-abuse treatment resources.
+The Oklahoma Department of Corrections seeks to reduce recidivism and better allocate limited substance-abuse treatment resources.
 The SCF initiative targets high-risk persons who are under Oklahoma Community Sentencing, a statutory diversion program that rehabilitates through probation supervision and evidence-based practices, under the planning and guidance of Community Sentencing Councils in each county.
-Responses to technical violations include a range of non-custodial sanctions and brief jail stays.
+Responses to technical violations include a range of noncustodial sanctions and brief jail stays.
 The initiative, with 432 participants in three counties, is being evaluated with a quasi-experimental design, comparing outcomes for participants with those for a matched comparison group of persons sentenced to Community Sentencing prior to the initiative.